ApiLogicServer/Docs/docs/DevOps-Containers-Deploy.md

 ## Create Azure Account

 I created a free account, electing the $200 free option.
-In the entire exercise, I used less than $200 of my allotment.
+In the entire exercise, I used less than $2 of my allotment.

 &nbsp;

 ## Create Managed Database

 Creating the database was straightforward using Microsoft documentation.
 To see it, [click here](https://learn.microsoft.com/en-us/azure/azure-sql/database/free-sql-db-free-account-how-to-deploy?view=azuresql#create-a-database){:target="_blank" rel="noopener"}.

+> Note: we used the database name `nwlogic`.

 Note this is a *managed database*, which means that Azure will apply DBMS updates, take backups, etc.  Contrast this to running a database in a bare container, where you'd need to arrange such services yourself.